-- 1. Successful completion of all licensure coursework listed in their program of study within six (6) years of applying for a traditional teaching license. - 2.
-Cumulative graduate grade point average of 2.75 or above on the last sixty (60) hours of coursework. - 3.
+- 1. Admission to the Teacher Education program and candidacy status. - 2.
+Successful completion of all licensure coursework listed in their program of study within six (6) years of applying for a traditional teaching license. - 3.
+Cumulative graduate grade point average (GPA) of 2.75 or above on the last sixty (60) hours of coursework. - 4.
 Successful completion of state required assessments for their endorsement area.
-(As a reminder, test scores expire after five years.) - 4.
-Successful completion of: EDU 524 Enhanced Student Teaching or EDU 597 Mentoring in the Classroom (job-embedded students only).